All articles

 When Does Registration Open?

-What You Should Do Now
+What You Should Do Right Now

 How FRASafe Helps

-FRASafe’s holiday let fire risk assessment is specifically designed for short-term let and self-catering operators.
-It walks you through every area covered by HMSO guidance for paying guest accommodation and generates a written report — the document the registration scheme will expect you to have.
+FRASafe's holiday let fire risk assessment is specifically designed for short-term let and self-catering operators.
+It walks you through every area covered by the government's guidance for paying guest accommodation and generates a written report — the document the registration scheme will expect you to have.
 The assessment takes around 30–45 minutes and costs £45.
-Complete it now, before registration opens, and you’ll have one less thing to worry about when the scheme goes live.
+Complete it now, before registration opens, and you'll have one less thing to worry about when the scheme goes live.

-Ready to produce your HMO fire risk assessment?
+Ready to produce your holiday let fire risk assessment?

-Free to complete. £45 to download your council-ready PDF report.
-Aligned to BS 9792:2025.
+Free to complete. £45 to download your PDF report.
+Ready for the England STL Registration Scheme.

 Start Your Assessment Free